 Keeping employees and the public safe is MoDOT's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first three quarters of 2017, there was an 8 percent increase in the number of claims in 2018.
-The majority of claims in the first three quarters of 2018 were attributed to pavement defects.
-During the same timeframe, there was a 185 percent increase in the amount paid.
+Compared to 2017, there was a 20 percent increase in the number of claims in 2018.
+The majority of claims in 2018 were attributed to pavement defects.
+During the same time frame, there was a 97 percent increase in the amount paid.

-This quarter, payments were made on 102 claims against the department, totaling \$2,201,337.
-Four claims accounted for 74 percent of the third quarter's payments.
-The department settled a 2015 claim where a vehicle lost control in icy conditions and crashed into a previously damaged guardrail end that impaled the vehicle causing serious injuries to the driver.
-This claim was settled for \$420,606, based on the lack of timely repair of the guardrail end.
-The second claim occurred in 2016.
-A vehicle was slowing to turn when he was rearended causing injuries.
-This claim was settled for \$420,606 based on the design of the intersection being dangerous.
-The third claim occurred in 2016, where there was a fatal crash on a bridge.
-The claimant's vehicle became disabled after hitting a wheel in the road.
-The driver was standing outside of her vehicle when she was struck.
-This claim was settled for \$395,000 based on the lack of a shoulder on the bridge.
-The last claim also occurred in 2016 where a collision in an intersection resulted in serious injuries to a passenger.
-This claim was settled for \$350,000 based on poor sight distance and inadequate signaling.
+This guarter, payments were made on 92 claims against the department, totaling \$1,897,770.78.
+Four claims accounted for 59 percent of the fourth quarter's payments.
+The first claim occurred in 2010 where a vehicle lost control due to loose gravel on the roadway.
+The driver sustained serious injuries.
+This claim was settled for \$270,000.
+The second claim occurred in 2015 where a vehicle ran off the road and down an embankment in an area where it was alleged the embankment was too steep to be unprotected.
+The driver sustained serious injuries.
+This claim settled for \$350,000.
+The third claim occurred in 2015, where there was a collision between two vehicles.
+It was alleged a tree in the right of way and lack of a guardrail contributed to the accident.
+This accident also resulted in serious injuries.
+The claim was settled for \$200,000.
+The last claim occurred in 2016 which was a fatality accident where a vehicle pulled out of a private driveway in front of a motorcycle causing the collision.
+Inadequate sight distance was alleged.
+This claim was settled for \$300,000 based on poor sight distance and overgrown foliage.

-The target for the number of general liability claims is a 10 percent reduction from a five-year average.
-In an effort to achieve this target, the focus needs to be on MoDOT's most common claims.
+In an effort to achieve the number of liability claims target, the focus needs to be on MoDOT's most common claims.
 For 2018, the top three claims types are attributed to potholes, chip seal operations and debris on roadway.

-Missouri Department of Transportation 1h
+Missouri Department of Transportation 1h2